Frequently Asked Questions

 Research has identified a real gap between how ready an organisation believes they are for a crisis, and how ready they actually are.
 This conference gives you a true external practise run and incorporates realistic media reports, actors and props.

 Without giving too much of the surprise away, our crisis simulation is being designed to be like nothing you’ve ever experienced before.

 Regardless of your organisation’s level of crisis preparation, our simulation is likely to be the best dry-run you’ll ever be involved in as we believe experience is the best way to learn.

 Get In Touch

-If you have questions about CrisisX: The Readiness Conference, or are interested in running your own crisis simulation event internally, contact Spark PR & Activate, the team running the conference here.
+If you have questions about CrisisX: The Readiness Conference, or are interested in running your own crisis simulation event internally, contact Drum, the team running the conference here.